tgstation/common_core/Species of the Galaxy/Moths/Culture.md

 It is an aquatic plant growing on a central stem with pinnate leaves and a purple-reddish color, it requires a minimum temperature of 45°C to grow and can survive up to 120°C.
 The otherwise prohibitively expensive amount of heating required for any conventional hydroponic setup was no match for mothic ingenuity: by hooking up the hydroponic tanks to the to the ship engines' cooling systems, Sparkweed became nearly cost-free to produce.
 Even outside of dedicated hydroponic ships, some of the more enterprising captains occasionally jury-rig their own small scale production.
 Sparkweed stems and leaves can be either chewed or dried and steeped in hot water, while the roots are smoked akin to a cigarette (called "Afterburners") thanks to their spongy structure acting as a natural filter.
 It has a mild euphoric effect and gives a feeling of warmth.
 High dosage poses no particular danger, although long term excess tends to cause "the shakes", a persistent sense of anxiety and shivering.
+This condition can be easily remedied by stopping consumption for a few days, though it is widespread enough to have contributed to the moths' reputation of always being on edge.
 What little is known about its origins has been passed through generations: it would grow exclusively in the scorching waters of volcanic geysers and was a staple for enduring the freezing temperatures of the planet's colder side.